banrui/ruby_clickable/README.md

 ## Usage

-You can substitute string with <a> tag of html in text.
+You can substitute string with /<a/> tag of html in text.

     require 'clickable_link'